drduh/macOS-Security-and-Privacy-Guide/README.md

 ```

 > [!NOTE]
-> Applications and services can ignore proxy setting; redirect traffic through a proxy without configuring each app separately using *pf*.
+> Applications and services can ignore the proxy settings. pf can redirect traffic through a proxy without configuring each application separately.

 # Browser

-The Web browser creates numerous security and privacy risks, as its fundamental job is to download and execute untrusted code from the Internet.
+Web browsers create significant security and privacy risks because they download and execute untrusted Internet content.

-An important security property of browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)), which prevents one website from reading data from another website.
-If the SOP is compromised, the security of the entire browser is at risk.
+A key browser security boundary is the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) (SOP), which prevents one website from reading another website's data.
+A bypass can expose data or actions from other sites in the same browser profile.

 Some browser exploits rely on social engineering to gain persistence (ability to remain active after the initial attack).
 Be mindful when visiting untrusted sites and especially careful when downloading unrecognized software.